CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

       to develop more detailed climate plans for Boston neighborhoods, especially those most at risk for coastal flooding, as recommended in Climate Ready Boston.</p>
       <h5>Percent for Art Program</h5>
-      <p>The Percent for Art Program, funded for the first time in this Capital Plan,
+      <p>The Percent for Art Program demonstrates the City’s leadership and commitment to
-      demonstrates the City’s leadership and commitment to sustainable funding for the arts by setting aside one percent of the City’s annual capital borrowing for the commissioning of public art.</p>
+      sustainable funding for the arts by setting aside one percent of the City’s annual capital borrrowing for the commissioning of public art.</p>
 - table:
   - title: Spending By Investment Category
     columns: